yakiimoninja/baiken/README.md

     - Example: `/moves Happy Chaos` = `/moves happy` = `/moves hc`.

 - **Move searching.**
-    - Moves can be found either using a part of their name, their input, or any of their existing aliases.
+    - Moves can be found either using a part of their name, input, or any of their existing aliases.
         - Example: `/frames Anji Needles` = `/frames Anji 236HP` = `/frames Anji ichi`.
     - Charged moves can be found with or without the use of `[]`.
         - Example `/frames may 46S` = `/frames may [4]6S`.